 - If you have advance directives regarding your healthcare, please bring a copy with you.

-- You will be taken to a recovery room where you’ll be monitored until you are awake and comfortable, usually one to two hours.
+- You will be taken to a recovery room where you’ll be monitored until you are awake and comfortable.

 - During your recovery, your family members who are waiting will be updated by your surgeon.
 Family will also be notified when you are transferred to your hospital room or are ready to go home.